-A defined contribution pension is the most common type of pension.
-Your retirement income is dependent on how much money you have contributed to it, and the performance of those investments.
-So the more money you have contributed, the bigger your pension should be upon retirement.
-Most modern workplace and personal pensions are defined contribution.
+A defined contribution pension is the most common type of pension, where your retirement income is dependent on how much money you contribute to it, and the performance of those investments.
+Most modern workplace and personal pensions are defined contribution pensions.

-A defined benefit pension (also known as a “final salary” pension) is a type of workplace pension that pays you an income based on your salary and the number of years you have worked for that employer.
+A defined benefit pension (also known as a “final salary” pension) is a type of workplace pension that pays you an income based on your salary and the number of years you work for that employer.

-With this type of pension being managed by a pension provider (not your employer), you should be fine if your employer goes under.
-You will however lose out on any future contributions that the employer should have made.
-In this situation, it would be best to contact the provider to see what your options are, as you wouldn’t now be paying into this through your employer.
+Defined contribution pensions are managed by a pension provider (not your employer), so your pension should be fine if your employer goes bust.
+You will, however, lose out on any future contributions that your employer would have made.
+In this situation, you should contact your pension provider directly to see what your options are.

-The Pension Protection Fund will compensate you for 100% of your pension if you have reached the scheme’s retirement age.
-If you haven’t reached the scheme’s retirement age, you will only be entitled to 90%.
-You may also be able to claim separate compensation from the Fraud Compensation Fund (which is part of the Pension Protection Fund), if there are signs of negligence in the company’s management of the pension.
+You may also be able to claim separate compensation from the Fraud Compensation Fund (which is part of the PPF), if there are signs of negligence in your employer’s management of the pension.

-What happens if my pension provider goes bust?
+What happens if my pension provider or money manager goes bust?

 What happens if I don’t know who my pension provider is?